 Two of our doctors are trained to treat exotic pets.
 They are able to offer exotic pet services in the form of physical exams, bloodwork, dentals, and emergency care.

 If you are looking for care for your exotic pet or small mammal such as a ferret, rabbit, guinea pig, chinchilla, or rat, as well as a reptile, please visit Dr. Miller at our sister facility, Lakewood Animal Hospital.

-Dr. Carter, who is located at both Lakewood Animal Hospital and Skinner Animal Clinic, is also highly trained to care for exotic pets.
+Dr. Carter, who is located at Lakewood Animal Hospital, is also highly trained to care for exotic pets.
 However, due to allergies, he is unfortunately unable to treat rabbits.
 Dr. Rochele Hass at Skinner Animal Clinic is able to treat both rabbits and birds!